marcelm/cutadapt/README.md

 v1.5
 ----
+* Adapter sequences can now be read from a FASTA file.
+For example, write `-a file:adapters.fasta` to read 3' adapters from `adapters.fasta`.
+This works also for `-b` and `-g`.
 * Add the option `--mask-adapter`, which can be used to not remove adapters, but to instead mask them with `N` characters.
 Thanks to Vittorio Zamboni for contributing this feature!